mrandrewandrade/data-warehousing-and-mining-MSCI-446-notes/README.md

 It linearizes the model so linear regression can be used on non-linear relationships

-### Piecewise Linear Regeression
+### Piecewise Linear Regression

 - called segmented regression in R

-#### Example: electricity in households
+#### Example: electricity use in households

-Corelate electricity consumption vs outdoor temperature
+Correlate electricity consumption vs. outdoor temperature

-cooling gradient -> proxy for insulation and efficiency
+Cooling gradient -> proxy for insulation and efficiency of AC Heating gradient -> proxy for insulation and efficency of furnace

 ### Variable Selection / Feature engineering